Browse our FAQs to learn more about caring for your water damage carpet.

 Q. How fast will mold and bacteria start to grow?

 Within hours.
-Mould thrives in moist and warm environments, any place wet and/or humid is a perfect place for mold to grow.
-Therefore, it is extremely important action is taken immediately.
-Call Flood Auckland at 489-7784 24 hours a day, 7 days a week.
+Mold thrives in moist and warm environments.
+Any place wet or humid is a perfect place for mold to grow.
+Therefore action taken immediately is extremely important.

 Q. Should I open the windows to help the drying process?

-Opening windows to assist the drying process is not always recommended.
-Outside weather conditions may vary, so the technician will determine when and if the outside air is appropriate.
+Opening windows to assist the drying process is not recommended.
+Outside weather conditions may vary so the technician will determine when and if the outside air is appropriate.

 Q. Can I walk on the area during the drying process?

-Keep foot traffic to a minimum and if necessary, wear appropriate shoes (recommended for your safety).
+Keep foot traffic to a minimum and if necessary.
+Wear appropriate shoes.
+This recommended for your safety.